pivotal/docs-tap/getting-started/customize-dev-portal-example.md

 # Integrate a plugin into your Tanzu Developer Portal

 This topic guides you through integrating the hello-world plugin into your Tanzu Developer Portal by using the configurator tool.

-The hello-world plugin has been created a demonstration of the configurator tool's capabilities and does not carry a standalone valuable function.
+The hello-world plugin has been created a demonstration of the configurator tool's capabilities.

 For general information on the Tanzu Developer Portal configurator and its basic concepts, please refer to [Tanzu Developer Portal Configurator](../tap-gui/configurator/about.hbs.md)